 The Fund’s School Liability Coverage Agreement defends the district and an employee acting in the course and scope of employment against claims seeking damages, subject to any applicable exclusions.
 While each claim is assessed based on the facts and allegations presented, there are no exclusions relative to activities related to the administering of a vaccine.
 If your Liability coverage is not with the Fund, please consult your provider.

-Does the answer to the question above change if a healthcare provider administers the vaccine to district employees?
+Does the answer to the question above change if a healthcare provider administers the vaccine to district employees or students?

 Generally, not.
 However, the district should diligently review contracts associated with that type of arrangement.
 Make sure they do not seek to have the district assume liability on behalf of the healthcare provider and/or seek to have the district defend and be responsible for claims made against the healthcare provider.